forbconly/Family/family_data.md

 •	Currently studying in school in New Delhi.
 Personality: [No specific personality traits mentioned in the original document]
 --- PERSON END ---

 --- PERSON START ---
 Name: Shanaya Gupta (alias Chiya)
-Born: 2018, in New Delhi
+Born: 10th November 2018, in New Delhi
 Relationships:
 •	Daughter of: Himanshu and Swati Gupta
 •	Great-granddaughter (Par-natin) of: Hamir Mal and Shanti Devi